checkly/terraform-provider-checkly/README.md

 ```

 ## Using the provider
 We are working on more fleshed out examples and documentation at the moment.
-Make sure to also test the [`test.ts`](https://github.com/checkly/terraform-provider-checkly/blob/master/test.tf) file in this repo for resources we use in our integration tests.
+For more usage examples please look into `test.tf`(https://github.com/checkly/terraform-provider-checkly/blob/master/test.tf) to run these examples, set env variable `TF_VAR_checkly_api_key` to your checkly API key, then run `make plan` followed by `make apply`.

-> Before we have full Terraform-style documentation, make sure to also reference the [Checkly public API documentation](https://www.checklyhq.com/docs/api) as the Terraform provider *talks* to this API.
+Before we have full Terraform-style documentation, make sure to also reference the [Checkly public API documentation](https://www.checklyhq.com/docs/api) as the Terraform provider *talks* to this API.

+We are still working on more fleshed out examples and documentation at the moment.

 ### Checks